-How to Vote in the November 2022 Election
+How to Vote in the General Election by Nov.
+5, 2024

-For the 2022 General Election, you can choose to vote in person or by mail (absentee).
+For the 2024 General Election, you can choose to vote in person or by mail (absentee) between the dates of Sept.
+26 through Nov.
+5. You can research your ballot in advance at Vote411.org, a non-partisan resource facilitated by the League of Women Voters.
 Thanks for being a voter!

 In Cass County, all in-person voting will take place at voting centers for Early Voting and on Election Day rather than neighborhood precincts.
 All qualified voters may vote at any voting center in Cass County.